Skip To Main Content

 Status: Active

-EMPLOYEE COMPUTER AND INTERNET USE RULES
+EMPLOYEE COMPUTER/DEVICE AND INTERNET USE RULES

 A. Access to School Computers and Acceptable Use

-B. Prohibited Uses
+C. Prohibited Uses

 Examples of unacceptable uses which are expressly prohibited include, but are not limited to, the following: